Royals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Royals have a record of 7-2.

-- In their previous 10 matchups with a total posted by sportsbooks, the Royals and their opponents are 7-3-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Royals and their opponents have combined to exceed the over/under on seven occasions.

-- The Royals' ATS record is 1-1-0 over their previous 10 games (two of those games had runlines set by bookmakers).
-The average over/under established by bookmakers in Kansas City's past four contests has been 8.5, a stretch during which the Royals and their opponents have hit the over each time.

 Royals Betting Records & Stats

-- The Royals have been victorious in 47, or 34.6%, of the 136 contests they have been chosen as underdogs in this season.

-- Kansas City has entered 110 games this season as the underdog by +120 or more and is 40-70 in those contests.

-- The moneyline set for this matchup implies the Royals have a 45.5% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Royals have a 42.6% chance of pulling out a win.

-- Kansas City and its opponents have hit the over in 78 of its 158 games with a total this season.
+- Kansas City's games have gone over the total in 78 of its 159 chances.

-- The Royals are 11-10-0 against the spread in their 21 games that had a posted line this season.
+- In 21 games with a line this season, the Royals have a mark of 11-10-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!